 Diameter: 32.69mm (gold, platinum), 38.61mm (silver)

 The white horse symbolizes the House of Hanover and its long association with the British monarchy.
-The white horse is depicted in full growth, with its head up and front legs raised, which symbolizes power and grace, supporting a shield with the Hanoverian coat of arms.
+The white horse is depicted in full growth, with its head up and front legs raised.

 The White Greyhound of Richmond